Philliec459/Semantic-Segmentation-of-Petrographic-Thin-Sections-using-Keras/README.md

 ## Test Data
 For the test image Thin Section data that is provided in this repository, we are providing 12 "dataset1/images_prepped_test/" images with 12 matching "dataset1/annotations_prepped_test/" image files.
-We ae using "review_images_Create_Labels_out_gray.py" to create the labeled, annotated images from the test imates.
+We ae using "review_images_Create_Labels_out_gray.py" to create the labeled, annotated images from the test images.
 We are writing out the annotated images to "dataset1/annotations_prepped_test/".
 The labeled images are scaled from 1 to 5 representing the n_classes.
 However, it does not appear that the annotated images are used in the predictive mode.

 ## Predicted Results